The cost of hiring a wedding band in 2019

 This is a question that is frequently asked on wedding forums – how much does it cost to hire a live wedding band for your reception?

-At FixTheMusic, a free platform for booking a carefully curated selection of the UK’s finest wedding bands, we have been able to keep track of the average cost of hiring wedding bands, so we’d like to share our thoughts with you in this blog post.
+At FixTheMusic, a free platform for booking a carefully curated selection of the UK’s finest wedding bands (you can browse them all here), we have been able to keep track of the average cost of hiring wedding bands, so we’d like to share our thoughts with you in this blog post.

 First of all, it’s important to state that wedding bands are considered to be a cut above pub cover bands, although perhaps this does amateur pub bands a disservice – many of the most famous bands started on the pub and club scene playing a mixture of covers and original tracks.